 Blog

 Are you looking at some resources to get you up to speed with popular Deep Learning and Data processing frameworks?
-This note links to a repository with a few notebooks that can help you get started.
+This blog entry provides a curated collection of notebooks that will help you kickstart your journey.

-You can find the notebooks at this link
+You can find the notebooks at this link.
+See also the SWAN gallery.

 Can High Energy Physics Analysis Profit from Apache Spark APIs?